takekoputa/website/src/pages/index.md

 **LinkedIn:** [https://www.linkedin.com/in/hnpl](https://www.linkedin.com/in/hnpl)\
 **GoogleScholar:** [https://scholar.google.com/citations?user=g6KC_pUAAAAJ](https://scholar.google.com/citations?user=g6KC_pUAAAAJ)

-I'm a third-year PhD student in the Department of Computer Science at UC Davis.
+I'm a fourth-year PhD student in the Department of Computer Science at UC Davis.
-I'm working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on enabling vector-architecture-based acceleration via hardware/software co-design.
+I'm working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on vector-based acceleration via hardware/software co-design.
 I also work with [Professor Isaac Kim](https://hackmd.io/39K7_jYrS3K3k4Jbn66iHQ?view) on quantum architectures.

 I received my Bachelor's degree from UC Davis, where I worked for 3+ years as a gem5 software engineer.

-During my PhD, I interned for 9 months at AMD Research, where I modeled a new hardware component in gem5/QEMU and developed the software stack for the new hardware.
+During my PhD, I interned for 9 months at AMD Research, where I was responsible for developing the software stack and modeling the performance of an experimental hardware component in gem5.

-I'll be at Google for an internship this summer!
+I was also at Google for 3 months, where I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls).

 ---

 ## Research

-My research work involves the intertwine of **vector architectures**,  **accelerator design**, and **simulator design**.
+My research work involves using the right tools for modeling hardware and writing software for new hardware, with a focus on designing programmer-friendly **vector architectures** and **accelerator designs**.

-- Studying the performance of irregular memory accesses of HPC/graph-analytics/database applications on vector architectures.
+- **[Vector]** Studying vector-based accelerator designs.
-- Enabling long vector architectures by reorganizing the cache system and address translation process.
+- **[Accelerator]** Studying accelerator design for irregular memory accesses of HPC/graph-analytics/database applications on vector architectures.
-- Modifying various parts of a hardware/software stack (e.g., kernel driver, compiler, ISA) to support new hardware organizations.
+- **[Tools]** Modifying various parts of a hardware/software stack (e.g., kernel driver, compiler, ISA, hardware simulator) to support new hardware organizations.
-- Enabling gem5 RISC-V full-system simulation with the newer RISC-V software stack.
+- **[Tools]** Enabling multiple-node full-system simulations via [gem5](https://www.gem5.org/)+[SST](https://sst-simulator.org/) integration.
-- Enabling multiple-node full-system simulations via [gem5](https://www.gem5.org/)+[SST](https://sst-simulator.org/) integration.
+- **[Miscs]** Exotic architectures.

 ---